-It is important to evaluate differences in travel times to fires to determine what areas should be separated into an FWA.
-What constitutes a noteworthy difference depends upon both the fire spread rate and damage potential for the area.
-When spread rates and values at higher Fire Intensity Levels (FILs) are relatively low over the FMU, differences in the arrival time of 20 to 30 minutes in one portion of the FMU compared with another may not have a measurable enough effect on final fire sizes and resource values to warrant separate FWAs.
-In fuel types that have fast spreading fires, or where there is a high cost or resource value associated with even relatively small burned areas, a difference in arrival time of even 15 minutes between two locations may justify creating additional FWAs.
+It is important to evaluate differences in travel times to fires to determine what areas should be separated into a FWA.
+Just what constitutes a noteworthy difference depends upon both the fire spread rate and damage potential for the area.
+When spread rates and values at higher Fire Intensity Levels (FILs) are relatively low over the FMU, differences in the arrival time of forces of 20 - 30 minutes in one portion of the FMU compared with another may not have a measurable enough effect on final fire sizes and resource values to warrant separate FWAs.
+On the other hand, in fuel types that have fast spreading fires, or where there is a high cost or resource value associated with even relatively small burned areas, a difference in arrival times of even 15 minutes between two locations may justify creating additional FWAs.

 The area's accessibility may also affect suppression requirements.
-The IRS automatically handles fires in walk-in FWAs differently from those that represent fires that can be reached by ground vehicles and equipment.
-For walk-in fires, Walk-in Time Delays are included in the arrival time and engines use a hand crew fireline production rate, not the "wet" production rate of an engine.
+The IRS automatically handles fires in FWAs that have been designated as "walk-in" differently from those which represent fires that can be reached by ground vehicles and equipment.
+For walk-in fires, walk-in time delays are included in the arrival time and engines use a hand crew fireline production rate, not the "wet" production rate of an engine.